shri-hari27/Netflix-clone/README.md

 # Netflix Clone - React + Vite

-This project is a front-end clone of the popular streaming service Netflix, built using React and Vite.
-It aims to replicate the core user interface and some basic functionalities of Netflix for learning and portfolio purposes.
+This project is a clone of the popular streaming service Netflix, built using React and Vite.
+Users can browse a selection of movies and TV shows, and importantly, **play trailers directly by clicking on the movie/show cards.** User registration and authentication are implemented using **Firebase**.

 ## Technologies Used

 * **React:** A JavaScript library for building user interfaces.
 * **Vite:** A build tool that provides a fast and lean development experience for modern web projects.
-* **[Mention any other significant libraries or frameworks you used, e.g., Tailwind CSS, Styled Components, Firebase for authentication (if implemented), a movie database API, etc.]**
-    * Example: Tailwind CSS for styling.
-    * Example: Firebase for user authentication (if implemented).
-    * Example: TMDB API for fetching movie data (if integrated).
+* **Firebase:** For user registration and authentication.

-## Features (What can users expect?)
+## Features

-* **[List the features you have implemented or plan to implement.
-Be specific!]**
-    * Example: Homepage with a hero banner and movie/TV show categories.
+* **Homepage:** Displays a hero banner and various categories of movies and TV shows.
-    * Example: Display of movie posters and titles.
-    * Example: Basic navigation (e.g., browsing categories).
+* **Play Trailers:** **Users can click on movie and TV show cards to play their respective trailers directly within the application.**
+* **User Registration:** New users can create an account using Firebase.
+* **User Login:** Existing users can log in to access the content using Firebase authentication.
-    * Example: Movie detail page (if implemented).
+* **[Add any other implemented features, e.g., responsive design, movie detail page (if implemented), etc.]**
-    * Example: User authentication (login/signup - if implemented).
-    * Example: Responsive design for different screen sizes.

 ## Getting Started